The day you discover that your spouse cheated is like the day you watched airplanes fly into the twin towers. It’s your own, personal 9/11.

 Dealing with infidelity is hard.
 These books can help.

 4. Do NOT file for divorce immediately.

 Yes, it sucks that your spouse had an affair.
-Yes, you are mad, and maybe you will ultimately file for divorce.
-But making major life decisions in the heat of the moment often leads to regret.
+Yes, you are mad, and maybe you ultimately WILL file for divorce.
+But making major life decisions in the heat of the moment often leads to regrets.

 5. Give yourself permission to be emotional.

 Learning of your spouse’s affair is like getting sucker-punched in the gut by the heavyweight champion of the world.
 It hurts!

 Even if you had been suspicious of your spouse’s behavior for a long time, once you know for sure what’s going on, your emotions are going to kick into high gear.
 (And if you had no clue that your spouse was unfaithful, you’re probably going to be an emotional mess for even longer!
 Sorry!)